canyud/quotes-anime/README.md

-# quotes anime
- api by Katanime created by https://github.com/ricko-v
+api by katanime that created by https://github.com/ricko-v